altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - localTimeHeader [<semester 1>, <semester 2>, ...]: information for UploadedView time header
    where <semester> is [<month 1>, <month 2>, ..., <month 6>]
    where <month> is [<year>, <month>, 'white|gray|green', <undefined>|<pivId of last piv in month>]
+- localTimeHeaderController <page controller>: controller that drives the localTimeHeader
+- localTimeHeaderPage <int>: page in localTimeHeader currently displayed.
 - newTag(Local|Uploaded) <str>: name of new tag being created in LocalView/UploadedView
 - orgMap:<pivId> (bool): if set, it means that this uploaded piv is organized
 - pendingTags:<assetId> [<str>, ...]: list of tags that should be applied to a local piv that hasn't been uploaded yet